cpjobling/eglm03-textbook/_build/07/1/intro2ss.md

   url: /07/index
   title: 'Modelling Systems in State-Space'
 next_page:
-  url: /01/mattf
+  url: /07/2/tf4ss
-  title: 'Appendix A Defining Transfer Functions in MATLAB'
+  title: 'Laplace Transforms of State Space Models'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---